MySetsuna/hugo-stack/content/post/hello-world/index.en.md

 categories:
     - Hugo
 tags:
+    - theme
-    - Example Tag
+    - Stack
-weight: 1       # You can add weight to some posts to override the default sorting (date descending)
+weight: 99      # You can add weight to some posts to override the default sorting (date descending)
 ---

 Welcome to Hugo theme Stack.
 This is your first post.
 Edit or delete it, then start writing!